 The responsibility for litter rests with all of us, starting with our individual behaviour, right through to good infrastructure that enhances a clean environment.

 There are many reasons why people litter.
 Some people litter because they can’t be bothered to find a bin.
 Others litter because it is simply a bad habit they have formed.
 Or they lack ownership, concern for others or the environment.

 Littering is against the law.
 You must use a waste bin to dispose of your litter and if there is no waste bin available, you must keep your rubbish until you find a bin.
 Fines apply for littering.

 What is Ku-ring-gai doing about litter?

 One of the keys to long-term behaviour change and reducing litter is to make it easy for people to ‘do the right thing’ by improving physical infrastructure.
-It also includes repairing or improving the furniture and landscaping.
+It also includes repairing or refreshing the furniture and landscape.

-Using NSW EPA Waste Less, Recycle More funding from the waste levy, Council has conducted a number of litter assessments across our town and neighbourhood centres.
+Using NSW EPA Waste Less, Recycle More funding from the waste levy, Council conducted a number of litter assessments across our town and neighbourhood centres.
 Results have been mixed with a few centres rated as highly littered.
-Cigarette butts and plastic drink bottle containers are our most littered item.
+Cigarette butts, takeaway containers and plastic drink bottle containers are our most littered item.

-View more litter information on NSW EPA's website.
+More information can be found on the NSW EPA's website.